adamtheturtle/doccmd/README.rst

 * Verbose mode...
 "Running command "X" against README.rst example from line ..."
 * Option to not delete file
 * Document https://sybil.readthedocs.io/en/latest/rest.html#skipping-examples on docrun, and make it work
-* https://github.com/simplistix/sybil/blob/master/sybil/parsers/rest/codeblock.py add .. code (not just code block), and same for MyST where it is even more popular

 Full documentation
 ------------------